derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 </runtime>
 ```

 For us to take advantage of the runtime and engine, we just need to get an idea of how they work together.
-This allows us to author code that reacts interactively as the engine executes it in realtime.
+This allows us to author code that reacts interactively as the engine executes it in real-time.

 The JavaScript runtime in a web browser has four core parts and the engine has two:
 1. engine